fourstrike/cda-validator/README.md

 mvn package
 ~~~

-in order to build the service.
-Deploy the servlet to any Java EE compliant server and you're good to go.
-The serlvet is self-contained and holds no state.
+In order to build the service, deploy the servlet to any Java EE compliant server and you're good to go.
+The servlet is self-contained and holds no state.

 ## How to deploy with docker